mjyi123/trade_simulator/README.md

-# EE599 Final Project - Mock Stock
+# Trade Simulator
-Stock Market Simulator
+Trade Simulator Simulator

 This project requirement was to develop a complete software solution for an industrial problem.
 I designed a fullstack project for mock stock market trading using real-time market data in a risk-free environment called Mock Stock.